-The ScotCHEM Colloquia are a series of prestigious lectures on cutting edge chemistry.
+The ScotCHEM Colloquia are a series of prestigious lectures on cutting-edge chemistry.
 Each year, Scotland’s University chemistry departments invite inspirational scientists to speak.
 The guests undertake a short tour of Scottish universities, meeting students and researchers.
+Upcoming Colloquia are available on our talks page.

 Speaker: Prof Geoffrey Coates (Cornell University)